MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui.md

 ms.technology: webview
 keywords: WebView2, webview2, WebView, webview, winui apps, winui, edge, CoreWebView2, browser control, edge html, get started, Get Started, .NET
 ---
-# Get started with WebView2 in WinUI 3 (Preview)
+# Get started with WebView2 in WinUI 3 apps (Preview)

 In this article, get started creating your first WebView2 app and learn about the main features of [WebView2][MicrosoftDeveloperMicrosoftEdgeWebview2].
-Your first WebView2 app uses WinUI3.
+Your first WebView2 app uses WinUI 3.
 For more information on individual APIs, navigate to [API reference][GithubMicrosoftMicrosoftUiXamlSpecsWebview2].

 ## Prerequisites